JanPretorius98/20713479-FMX-Prac/README.md

 #### `UTILITIES`:
 This folder houses external scripts that enhance functionality.
   - `aesthetics.R`: Provides a standardised plotting theme.
-  - `libraries.R`: Loads all necessary libraries and packages for the project.
+  - `libraries.R`: Loads all necessary libraries and packages for the project via pacman.

 #### `WRITE-UPS`:
 Stores all write-ups and documentation for questions.